 ■ I have DACA.
 Can I apply for advance parole?

-Currently, USCIS is not accepting applications for advance parole from DACA recipients.
+Currently, USCIS is not accepting advance parole applications through DACA.

 ■ Can I apply to renew my DACA?

 YES.
-If you were granted DACA, you may submit an application to renew your DACA.
+If you were granted DACA at least once, you may submit an application to renew your DACA.
 You must also meet the following requirements in order to qualify for DACA renewal:

 - You must not have departed the U.S. on or after August 15, 2012, without first having been granted advance parole.